 As you might notice, this is a ‘maturity model” in which your organization’s capabilities are measured based on how they’ve advanced within the compliance framework.
 At the higher levels, your organization is viewed as more mature concerning cybersecurity and thus capable of managing CUI.

 What are the Differences Between CMMC, DFARS, and NIST 800-171?

 With all this being said, there are specific differences between CMMC, DFARS, and NIST 800-171 that are good to know when discussing DoD cybersecurity:

 - NIST 800-171 is the document containing technical compliance recommendations.
-This is the foundational document that outlines the controls and practices that agencies will look for under compliance audits.
-This is the document that defines CUI for the purposes of security and it is what your organization will be compared against for purposes of certification.
+This foundational document outlines the controls and practices agencies will look for under compliance audits.
+This document defines CUI for security, and it is what your organization will be compared against for certification purposes.

-- CMMC is built to help protect CUI specifically within the Defense Industrial Base (DIB) supply chain.
-It creates several levels specifically to determine an organization’s fitness for different types of data.
+- CMMC is built to help protect CUI, specifically within the Defense Industrial Base (DIB) supply chain.
+It creates several levels precisely to determine an organization’s fitness for different types of data.
 Additionally, CMMC requires an assessment from certified third-party assessment organizations (C3PAOs).
 This creates a more objective form of security and compliance assessment that didn’t exist before outside of the DFARS Interim Rule.

 DFARS can help your organization become CMMC compliant, but the intended goal of CMMC is to take over from DFARS with a more complete, logical and sustainable compliance standard.

 Continuum GRC and Automated CMMC Audits